 So what is fiber laser engraving?
-Well, if you have ever used a lens to start a fire, you probably know that the lens simply focuses light from the sun and turns into heat that can cause combustion.
+Well, if you have ever used a lens to start a fire, you probably know that the lens focuses light from the sun and turns it into heat that can cause combustion.
 Similarly, a fiber laser engraver pumps intense light at the end of the fiber optic cables which then give a powerful laser beam.
 This light beam is then used to engrave (or even cut) patterns on different materials.

 Here is how it works: the fiber laser engraver produces a laser beam by pumping a very intense light through the fiber optic cables.
 These fiber optic cables are doped with ytterbium which helps to release the energy in the form of photons.
 The photons then create a laser beam as they are exiting the fiber optic cable.